What Are the Advantages and Disadvantages of Franchising?

 Advantage 3: Loyal Customer Base and Brand Recognition

-One of the hardest parts of starting any new business is finding your first customers, which is one of the reasons so many people turn to franchising; when you buy a franchise you get to bypass a lot of the work that goes into marketing and branding a new, unknown business.
-Investing in a franchise grants you access to an established, loyal customer base and potential employee pool.
-Buying an established and recognized brand can give you an accelerated path to profitability by bringing in customers and prospective employees from day one.
+One of the hardest parts of starting any new business is finding your first customers.
+That’s one of the reasons so many people turn to franchising.
+When you buy a franchise you get to bypass a lot of the work that goes into marketing and branding a new, unknown business.

 Advantage 4: Collective Buying Power

-Advantage 5: Hit the Ground Running with Extensive Franchisor Support
+Advantage 5: Extensive Franchisor Support

 Most franchisors prioritize supporting their franchisees, especially when they are just starting out, by offering them pre-opening assistance with operations like site selection, design, construction, financing, training, and grand opening programs.
-The help doesn’t stop there: Some franchises even give loans and other forms of financial assistance to their franchisees.
+The help doesn’t stop there.
+Some franchises even give loans and other forms of financial assistance to their franchisees.

 Advantage 6: Be Your Own Boss

-Owning a franchise allows you the chance to be your own boss.
-You’ll be able to craft a more flexible schedule for yourself and revel in having more autonomy over your career; you can even choose to work from home if that’s what you want.
 You’ll own a business while having a support system to turn to when you’re in need of advice or assistance.
 In franchising, there’s a saying that you’re in business for yourself, but not by yourself.

-Disadvantage 1: Initial Investment Can be High
+Disadvantage 1: Initial Investment Can Be High

 Disadvantage 2: Creativity Can be Limited